SabbiralShafi/HadithApi/README.md

 ## Contribution

 To add more hadiths to the list, just edit the [hadith.json](https://github.com/Pienteger/HadithApi/blob/master/HadithApi/hadith.json) file.
+Make sure the syntax is correct and change the value of `doUpdate` to `true` if it's already not.

 Jazakallah Khairan.